IsaakBerg/grasshopper-primer/en/1-foundations/1-1/3_talking-to-rhino.md

 >Change the units and tolerances in the Rhino Document Properties menu.

 ####1.1.3.6.
 REMOTE CONTROL PANEL
+Grasshopper is a plug-in for Rhino which supports a rapid, visual exploration of a design's parameter space.
+It offers a flexible graphic interface for making parameter adjustments.
+The effects of any adjustments are visible in a collection of temporary geometry results.
+The geometry results display nearly instantaneously during or after parameter changes.
+These abilities comprise a powerful tool for a designer.

-Grasshopper is an incredibly powerful and flexible Rhino plugin which allows rapid exploration of design iterations using a graphic interface.
-However since both Rhino and Grasshopper have their own interfaces which each require lots of screen pixels to meaningfully use, trying to suitably arrange both Rhino and Grasshopper windows can be a challenge, particularly when the pixels available are a scarce resource.
-An elegant solution allows Rhino's interface to keep the focus and yet lets the user adjust key Grasshopper parameters whenever needed.
+Both Rhino and Grasshopper have rich interfaces which are easier to use when ample screen area is available.
+As a consequence, trying to suitably arrange both Rhino and Grasshopper windows can be a challenge.
+The problem becomes particularly acute when working on a small monitor.
+An elegant solution allows the user to add key Grasshopper controls to Rhino's interface.
+This enables Rhino to use the entire screen.
+However, the user can still adjust the Grasshopper parameters whenever they want.

-Grasshopper's Remote Control Panel (RCP), like Rhino's own toolbars, can hover over Rhino or dock into it, allowing Rhino viewports to use most of the screen.
+Grasshopper's Remote Control Panel (RCP), like Rhino's own tool-bars, can hover over Rhino or dock into it, allowing Rhino view-ports to use most of the screen.
-The RCP can be instantiated by activating the toggle under the View menu of the Main Menu bar in Grasshopper.
-Initially, the RCP is blank — containing no user interface element copies of Grasshopper inputs.
-Right-clicking on a UI element in Grasshopper and invoking its Publish To Remote Panel command copies a linked version of it into the RCP providing a more visually compact way to control it from within Rhino.
-Multiple Grasshopper UI elements can be published to the RCP so they are conveniently accessible in a way that maximizes the screen area available for seeing the updated preview results in Rhino after each UI change.
+Activating the toggle under the View menu of the Main Menu bar in Grasshopper makes the RCP visible.
+Initially, the RCP is blank — containing no Grasshopper parameter controls.
+Right-clicking on a Grasshopper control opens a context-based menu.
+Invoking the “Publish To Remote Panel” menu item puts a linked copy of the control into the RCP.
+This linked copy controls the original control “remotely” from within Rhino.
+Multiple Grasshopper UI parameter control elements fit into the RCP in like manner.
+This maximizes the screen area available for seeing the updated preview results in Rhino.

->Note: Each linked copy of published UI elements will be labelled in the RCP with the original UI element's name.
-As a best practice, provide all UI input elements with comprehensible and meaningful names.
-Properly labelled elements will make both Grasshopper and RCP interfaces easier to use.
+>Note: Linked copies of published controls appear in the RCP labeled with the names of the original controls.
+As a best practice, provide all UI with comprehensible and meaningful names.
+Properly labeled elements will make both Grasshopper and RCP interfaces easier to use.

 ![IMAGE](images/1-1-3/1-1-3_007-remote-control1.png)